-The results for green tech job creation extend to green patenting.
-A one-standard-deviation increase in climate change exposure is associated with a 72% rise in the number of green patents in the following year.
-Once more, this finding stems from firms with higher opportunity and regulatory exposure.
+The results for green-tech job creation extend to green patenting.
+A one-standarddeviation increase in climate change exposure is associated with a 72% increase in the number of green patents in the following year.
+Once more, this finding stems from firms with higher opportunities and regulatory exposures.
 High-exposure firms are not simply recruiting more across fields.
 They are also not more innovative, in general.
-In fact, firms with higher exposure hire less in non-green tech areas and generate fewer non-green patents.
+In fact, firms with higher exposure hire less in nongreen-tech areas and generate fewer nongreen patents.

 The remaining two applications relate climate change exposure to financial market outcomes.
-Firstly, measured exposure is related to risks and risk premiums in the options market.
+We first show that measured exposure is related to risks and risk premiums in the options market.
 Such relationships are plausible, as policy uncertainty surrounding regulation, including climate policy uncertainty, is priced in options (Kelly, Pastor, and Veronesi (2016), Ilhan, Sautner, and Vilkov (2021)).
-Likewise, there is plenty of uncertainty surrounding green technologies or renewable energy investments.
-Realizing these opportunities leads to significant gains, if successful, or large losses, if unsuccessful.
-Therefore, it is plausible that measured exposure relates to investors' propensity to hedge extreme climate risks and/or gamble on climate outcomes.
+Likewise, there is plenty of uncertainty surrounding green technology or renewable energy investment.
+Realizing these opportunities leads to significant gains if successful or large losses if unsuccessful.
+It is therefore plausible that measured exposure relates to investors' propensity to hedge extreme climate risks and/or gamble on climate outcomes.
 Indeed, for options written on stocks with high overall exposure, the tail regions are relatively more expensive.
-Effects are magnified at firms with high opportunity exposure, for which investors are willing to pay a (variance risk) premium.
-In comparison, effects are smaller, but still statistically significant, for firms with high regulatory exposure.
-This finding corroborates that some firms with high regulatory exposure face downside risks and upside potential (due to their innovation activity).
+Effects are similar at firms with high opportunity exposure, for which investors are willing to pay a (variance risk) premium.
+In comparison, effects are smaller but still statistically significant for firms with high regulatory exposure.
+This finding corroborates the view that some firms with high regulatory exposure face downside risks and upside potential (due to their innovation activity).